 Softener pilot programs

 The District is currently working with some of the communities in our service area to test out a program that helps homeowners reduce their home salt use.
-This program, called the Salt Savers pilot program, is currently active in the Town of Dunn and will be implemented later in 2020 in the Village of McFarland.
+This program, called the Salt Savers pilot program, is currently active in the Town of Dunn and the Village of McFarland.
 Find program details on the Salt Savers page

 Water softener salt